-- Improved understanding and knowledge of current and future disaster risks. - Harmonised multi-country risk assessments for identified shared risks are developed and/or improved along with the recommendations on the follow-up steps. - Improved sharing of risk data and risk analysis. - Enhanced quantification and sharing of disaster loss and damage data, using internationally agreed indicators (e.g., the targets of the Sendai framework for Disaster Risk Reduction). - Improved cross-border and multi-country cooperation and strengthened exchange of knowledge on risk assessment and risk management planning.
+• Improved understanding and knowledge of current and future disaster risks and of risk drivers.

-• Enhanced availability of tools and guidelines on risk assessment and risk management planning.
+- Harmonised multi-country risk assessments for identified shared risks are developed and/or improved along with the recommendations on the follow-up steps. - Improved sharing of risk data and risk analysis. - Enhanced quantification and sharing of disaster loss and damage data, using internationally agreed indicators (e.g., the targets of the Sendai framework for Disaster Risk Reduction). - Improved cross-border and multi-country cooperation and strengthened exchange of knowledge on risk assessment and risk management planning, including climaterelated risks, cross-border risks, emerging risks, cascading effects, high impact low probability risks. - Enhanced availability of tools and guidelines on risk assessment and risk management planning including artificial intelligence and machine learning.